impactMarket/backend/README.md

 ## Usage

+Before moving any further, fill the `.env`.
+Write the correct postgres url.
+Use `npx sequelize db:migrate` to generate the tables.

 Start with `yarn start` for dev demo with hot-reload.

 If you prefer a production version instead, build with `yarn build` and then start with `yarn serve`.